By Rusty Hornig-Rohan, Database and Spreadsheets Manager at the Global Autism

 People with autism should have friends so that they can improve on their social interactions and be more eclectic and less pedantic by having broader interests in several things as opposed to interests in limited things.
 People with autism should have friends so that they can have healthy relationships with other people and no unhealthy relationships at all.
 Social Events can help people with autism outreach to other people with autism in developing countries and in poor, underdeveloped countries.

 Friendships mean a lot for people on the autism spectrum because they develop mutual understandings of each other’s strengths and limitations.
 Social events mean a lot for people with autism because they could end up exchanging emails and phone numbers with other people who might want to hang out with them later on in the future and see if the people they meet like each other as friends or more than friends.
 Friends can help people with autism defeat their repetitive and restricted interests.
+Luckily in this day and age, reaching out and meeting people on the spectrum is becoming easier to do by the day, there are a multitude of sites dedicated to helping people on the spectrum reach out and establish the relationships they need, for example, specialbridge.com.

 Social Events for people with autism include World Autism Awareness Day, Project: Acceptance, and other events help raise advocacy, awareness, and acceptance for individuals with autism all around the world in countries that are developed as well as in countries that are poor and underdeveloped.
 In Social Events, people with autism get to develop close friendships with people who also want to set realistic and achievable goals (like seeing all 60 national parks in the United States and its territories, example) as well as with people who are interested in developing fluencies and proficiencies in different languages so that they can defeat the language barriers whenever they are traveling abroad.